 - It’s scalable to your current level, almost ridiculously so.
 From “play the root note of this chord” to “play the notes of the third mode of the melodic minor scale in this prescribed random order,” this is the rare thing that’s right for ~everybody.

 - There’s an entire library of videos showing you how to use Sølo, and they’re built right into the app.

 - The chords are drawn from actual songs.
 While there are a few exercises (ii-V-I cycling though all 12 keys), there aren’t a lot of purely theoretical exercises.
 This is great, because guitarists in general should learn more songs.

-- If you only have Android devices, you’re gonna have to wait.
+If you only have Android devices, you’re gonna have to wait.
+Android version is live!

 - The first batch of songs are very jazz-focused.
 There’s one blues progression and Hendrix’s Little Wing, but the rest are jazz standards or jazz-focused exercises.
 I’m assuming they’ll add more songs soon, and I hope they add more simple ones.
 Maybe they’re just scratching their own itch first, but Tom & David if you’re reading this: we’d love some super simple ones, even two-chord songs like Tennessee Whiskey or Use Me.
 Some mostly-diatonic tunes with borrowed chords would be a godsend too.

 If you have an iOS device, you should buy this app.
 If you only have Android gear, you should keep an eye out and buy it the second it comes out.